ACM Inappropriate Content Policy

 • Why is the material necessary to the paper?

-• Editorial Board Members / Advisory Board Members /Program Committee Members.
+• Editorial Board Members / Advisory Board Members / Program Committee Members.
 Seek advice from a resource where different voices/perspectives prevail.

 Actions and Appeal

 Appeals shall be made directly to the ACM Publications Board, which shall be the final authority on such decisions.
-The ACM Publications Board may delegate this authority to a committee or to the Publications Board Chairs, either on a standing or case-by-case basis.
+The ACM Publications Board may delegate this authority to a committee or the Publications Board Chairs, either on a standing or case-by-case basis.

 Mailing address: